the-argus/norgls/README.md

-# norg-ls
+# norgls

-an LSP implementation for neorgs .nord markdown-like filetype
+a LSP implementation for neorgs .norg markdown-like filetype